SteamDeckHomebrew/decky-plugin-database/.github/pull_request_template.md

 - [ ] I am the original author of this plugin.
 - [ ] I made my code efficient and readable.
-- [ ] I have verified that my plugin works properly on the latest versions of SteamOS and decky-loader.
+- [ ] I have verified that my plugin works properly on the latest versions of SteamOS and decky-loader.on the store.
-- [ ] I have verified that my plugin is unique and does not have the same functionality as another plugin on the store.